ClaraWanggg/my_website/content/blogs/blog2.md

 title: Life in LBS
 ---

 I really enjoy the collaborative culture in LBS.
-Welcome to reach out if you want to know more about my experience in LBS!
+Welcome to reach out if you want to know more about my experience at LBS!